 11. Offer Free or Low-Cost Shipping

 Free shipping is the driving force behind impulse purchasing.
-When a customer considers buying something to treat themselves, getting it without extra charges makes the experience guilt-free.
+When a customer considers buying something to treat themselves, getting it without extra charges makes the experience guilt-free and ensures order fulfillment.
 And that can be what pushes them to take the last step towards the purchasing decision.

 Contrary to this, a steep shipping fee can bring them to change their minds and drive them away.
 Nothing makes an excited buyer start reconsidering as much as the final page of the payment process when they see the total calculated.